Reflections on the Five Wisdoms Mandala as a Framework

 Focusing and Buddhist Wisdom

-Buddhists also have a significant advantage over other practitioners of Focusing, because they are open to the idea that both that which is observing, and that which is observed, are ’empty’, or non-personal, and that our personalising identification with one or other, or both, of these poles in the subject-object relationship of our experiencing, is the ultimate cause of our egoic dysfunction.
+It could be argued that Buddhists have an advantage over other practitioners of Focusing, because they are open to the idea that both that which is observing, and that which is observed, are ’empty’, or non-personal, and that our personalising identification with both of these poles in the subject-object relationship of our experiencing, is the cause of our egoic dysfunction.
 This sort of understanding is implied in Gendlin’s approach, and experienced in the course of Focusing practice, but not highlighted.
 This ’emptiness’ of both subject and object however, is spelt out much more explicitly in the Buddha’s teachings – especially in his ’emptiness of the five skandhas‘ teaching.